microsoft/WindowsAppSDK/specs/dynamicdependencies/DynamicDependencies.md

 # 6. API Details

-**TODO** Retitle this section 'API' since we don't have 'API Notes'?

 ## 6.1.
 Win32 API - MsixDynamicDependency.hpp

 All Win32 APIs are prefixed with Mdd/MDD for MSIX Dynamic Dependencies.